Online Advanced Standing Master of Social Work (MSW) Programs

 Full-time programs generally accept applications for summer term admission (as students typically complete their bridge coursework during the summer months before starting their advanced classes in the fall).
 On the other hand, part-time advanced standing MSW programs may take applications during the spring or fall terms, depending on the program.
 Finally, the number of BSW course credits that students are able to transfer to their MSW can also have an impact on their start date.

-In general, the minimum application qualifications for an advanced standing MSW program are:
+In general, the minimum application qualifications for most advanced standing MSW programs are:

-• Graduation from a CSWE-accredited BSW program within five years of admission into the advanced standing program.
+• Graduation from a CSWE-accredited BSW program within the last five to ten years

-• A cumulative GPA for all undergraduate social work classes of at least 3.0.
+• A cumulative GPA for all undergraduate social work classes of at least 3.0 to 3.5

 In addition to the above requirements, advanced standing MSW programs typically require a letter of recommendation from a faculty member of the applicant’s BSW program, as well as a letter from the applicant’s undergraduate-level field practicum supervisor that attests to his or her qualifications for the advanced standing program.